NotSamus/NotSamus/README.md

-# Hi there, I'm Jesus! - aka [Not_Samus] 👋
+# Hi there, I'm Jesus! - aka 👋[Not_Samus] 👋

-## I'm a CS Student and Developer!!
+I am senior CS student, cybersecurity researcher, and tool developer.
+I’m passionate about building projects that blend security and education.

-- 🌱 I’m currently developing projects for learning purposes
+- 🌱 I’m currently developing projects for learning purposes and working on research.
-- 👯 I’m looking to become a content creator and grow as a person!
-- I am the current President of the ACM Student chapter in The University of Texas at El Paso
+- 🔬 My Research interest is in Quantum Computing and Cybersecurity.
 - ⚡ Fun fact: I love music, playing videogames and fergs
+## Current obsessions🫠🤌🏻:
+- Post-Quantum Cryptography
+- Building interactive simulators for Data Structures
+- Capture The Flag Hackathons
+- Coffee and music
   <br />
 ![ferg](https://i.imgur.com/iwzGQ7q.gif)
 ### Connect with me: